apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    receiver advertises to the peer.
 See IETF RFC 9113 section 5.2 for details concerning HTTP/2 flow control.
-See :ts:cv:`proxy.config.http2.flow_control.in.policy` for how HTTP/2 stream and session windows are maintained over the lifetime of HTTP/2 connections.
+See :ts:cv:`proxy.config.http2.flow_control.in.policy` for how HTTP/2 stream and session windows are maintained over the lifetime of HTTP/2 sessions.

 .. ts:cv:: CONFIG proxy.config.http2.flow_control.in.policy INT 0
    :reloadable: